Estimated reading time: 10 minutes

 How many of these two types of crashes involve children?
 It’s hard to say.
 We were unable to find any statistics that specified children involved in these types of car crashes.

-During the years included in the vehicle submersion study, there were about 1,100 children fatally injured annually.
+During the years included in the vehicle submersion study, about 1,100 children died annually.
 This represents .02% of all crashes that involved child fatalities.

 So first, your crash would have to be one of the .02% of car crashes that involve children.
 Then it would have to be one of the 0.0069% that involve a water fatality or the 0.0051% that involve fire fatalities.